Pompey: Campaign against the pirates

 Pirates operated throughout the Mediterranean, while their fleets often formed temporary alliances with enemies of Rome, including Sertorius and Mithridates.
 Their power and range had increased over the past fifty years, partly because of the decline of traditional naval powers like Rhodes, while previous attempts to subdue them had been unsuccessful.
 However, Romans routinely referred to their opponents as "pirates" or "brigands", and some historians argue it is more accurate to see them as a conventional enemy, rather than disorganised outlaws.

-Principally based in Cilicia, in 68 BC they raided as far as Ostia, Rome's port, and kidnapped two senators, to general outrage.
+Principally based in Cilicia, in 68 BC, they raided as far as Ostia, Rome's port, and kidnapped two senators, to general outrage.
 Prompted by Pompey, Aulus Gabinius, tribune of the plebs in 67 BC, proposed the Lex Gabinia de piratis persequendis, giving him a mandate for their suppression.
 It granted him proconsular authority for three years in any province within 50 miles of the Mediterranean, along with the power to appoint legates and significant financial resources.
-Concerned by one man holding such wide-ranging powers, the Senate opposed the law but it was passed by the people.
+Concerned by one man holding such wide-ranging powers, the Senate opposed the law, but it was passed by the people.
 Most of the difficulties Pompey faced came from officials who resented his authority.
 In Gaul, Piso hampered his recruitment efforts, while in Crete, Quintus Metellus refused to comply with his instructions.

-Pompey spread his forces throughout the Mediterranean to prevent the pirates escaping a Roman fleet by moving elsewhere.
+Pompey spread his forces throughout the Mediterranean to prevent the pirates from escaping a Roman fleet by moving elsewhere.
 Fifteen legates were given specific areas to patrol, while he secured the grain route to Rome.
 These measures won him control of the western Mediterranean in just 40 days, after which his fleets moved to the east, forcing the pirates back to their bases in Cilicia.
 Pompey led the decisive assault on their stronghold in Coracaesium, winning the Battle of Korakesion and concluding the war in only three months.

 Most of his opponents surrendered without fighting, thanks to Pompey's reputation for clemency.
 They were granted lands in cities devastated during the Mithridatic War, notably Soli, renamed Pompeiopolis, and Dyme in Greece, with others sent to towns in Libya and Calabria.
 These communities retained a strong attachment to both Rome and Pompey.